 The bone density scan is quick, easy, and painless.
 You’ll just relax on a cushioned bed while a scanner arm passes over your body.
 It only takes about 10-20 minutes.
 The scan will measure the density of your bones, which will help indicate your bone strength, vulnerability to fractures, and risk for osteoporosis.

 Following your study, a physician will consult with you and discuss recommendations and treatment options.

 How Much Does It Cost?

-Your Bone Densitometry may not be covered by your health plan.
+Your Bone Densitometry may be covered by your health plan.
 The technical fee is $220.
-Please call your health plan and verify your coverage for this test prior to the date of your appointment.
+Please call your insurance carrier and verify your coverage for this test prior to the date of your appointment.
 The procedure code for the test is 77080.
 If this test is not covered, payment will be due at the time of the appointment.
-Currently, we are offering bone density scans at our Henrico Doctor’s Hospital and Midlothian locations.